Bojing4313/UR5e_driver/README.md

 Instead of using ROS, this package uses TCP/IP network protocol to communicate with the UR5 serials robot in a pure python way.

-Major improvments were made on surveillance of gesture using rtde and movement control to avoid potential error while commencing commands.
+Major improvments were made on adding real-time surveillance of gesture using rtde and movement control to avoid potential error while commencing commands.

 ## Code Structure
 The main functions are included in ` UR5e.py `.